Former FBI director James Comey indicted on two criminal charges

 Well, the issue with that statement from President Trump is that we haven't heard confirmation from President Xi or any other organs of the government in Beijing confirming what President Trump is saying.

 So we don't have confirmation that President Xi has signed off on any deal.
+We know that the two presidents spoke on Friday.

-The White House had pitched that call to the media as a, you know, final confirmation that was supposed to take place on that call.
+final confirmation that was supposed to take place on that call.

 That doesn't appear to have happened because subsequent to that, Beijing basically acknowledged that negotiations were ongoing and reminded that any deal would have to comply with market rules in China.